-In plain language, that simply means that without an understanding of your employees, their goals, strengths, weaknesses, and talents, it becomes impossible to achieve meaningful capability development.
+In plain language, that simply means that without understanding your employees, their goals, strengths, weaknesses, and talents, it becomes impossible to achieve meaningful capability development.
 That understanding must be at the core of all your development efforts.

 After all, if Bob has zero interest in math, providing him with training in accounting is pointless.
 The converse is also true.
-If Julie already has significant mastery in the area of human psychology, requiring her to complete basic workplace psychology training for her role in HR is redundant, and a waste of both time and resources.
+If Julie already has significant mastery in the area of human psychology, requiring her to complete basic workplace psychology training for her role in HR is redundant and a waste of both time and resources.

 Don’t Be Afraid to Challenge Them